Christmas plants: Balkans

 The badnjak or budnik is a custom shared across the Balkan region involving a tree, tree branches, or a log being brought into the home and burned.
 The tradition may differ between countries like Bulgaria, Croatia, and Serbia.

 Caucasus

 Georgia

 The chichilaki is the traditional Georgian Christmas tree, and is made from dried hazelnut or walnut branches that are shaved and shaped into a tree shape.
 They may be decorated with small fruits and berries.

 Western Europe

 Some common plants used to decorate in this region include English holly, winterberry, witch hazel, and Nordmann fir, which is commonly used in sprays.
 Lichens and mosses may be used as decorative garlands.

 Germany

 Plants specific to German sprays include acacia foliage and the cone-bearing branches of Douglas firs.

+The Advent wreath specifically dates back to German Lutherans in the 1830s, although there are claims they can be traced back to the 16th century.

 Ireland

 Traditional decorative Christmas plants include holly, mistletoe, and poinsettias.
-Other plants, like Jerusalem cherry, English ivy, and potted azaleas may also be encountered.
+Other plants, like Jerusalem cherry, English ivy, and potted azaleas, may also be encountered.